May 14, 2026

 • Specific information you learned during your interview

-• Reaffirm your interest in the program
+• A reaffirmation of your interest in the program

 You should also address your interviewer(s) by name to demonstrate that you paid attention and remembered details.
-The more specific you are, the better!
+The more specific you are, the better.

-4. Can I Send the Same Interview Thank-You Note to Multiple Interviewers?
+Can I Send the Same Interview Thank-You Note to Multiple Interviewers?

+No, you shouldn’t send the same thank-you note to multiple interviewers.
 Your interview thank-you notes should be unique and include specific information from each individual meeting.
 A generic note will seem disingenuous and do more harm than good to your overall application.

 Thank-you notes are not mandatory but are standard practice.
 You should send a thank-you note after each of your medical school interviews to reaffirm your interest and express gratitude to your interviewers.

-6. How Can I Make My Interview Thank-You Note Stand Out?
+How Can I Make My Interview Thank-You Note Stand Out?

-7. How Can I Get an Interviewer's Contact Information?
+How Can I Get an Interviewer's Contact Information?

 Getting the interviewer's contact information is as simple as asking for it directly at the end of the interview.
 You can politely request their email or business card to send a thank-you note.